 Tucked away on the outskirts of Ford’s sprawling Dagenham factory is a small, slightly ramshackle warehouse.
 Inside is a huge array of classic cars representing 113 years of Blue Oval history.
 From Cortinas to Cosworths, we lifted up up the dust sheets to photograph the highlights.

 - Ford Sierra RS Cosworth: Retro Road Test

 - Retro Road Test Live: we invited Ford fans to Dagenham – here’s what they brought

 The mighty Sierra RS Cosworth is an icon.
 A turbocharged 204hp 2.0-litre 16-valve engine meant 0-60mph in 6.2 seconds and a top speed of 149mph – serious stuff in 1986.
 This particular car was used for development work at Dunton, Essex, and it still fitted with a rollcage.

 The 1992 Escort witnessed the second coming of Cosworth.
 It retained the trademark ‘whale tail’ wing of its predecessor (albeit as an option), but boasted 225hp and four-wheel drive.
 The ‘Cossie’ was also a successful rally car, before being replaced by the Focus WRC in 1999.

-The Fiesta is is another Ford marking its birthday in 2016.
+The Fiesta reached a major milestone in 2016.
 This 1976 model is 40 years old and – as a brief drive around Dagenham revealed – still in great shape.
 In fact, it was recently driven to Switzerland for the annual Geneva Motor Show.
 Not bad for 957cc…

 The Mk2 Ford Fiesta arrived in 1983, facing rivals such as the Austin Metro and Vauxhall Nova.
 This is the back-to-basics 1.1 Popular Plus, with a four-speed manual gearbox.